Vintage cars rumble through Dubuque during cruise

-The Cruise Dubuque event attracted drivers from across the tri-state region of more than 225 hot rod and vintage vehicles along with a smattering of motorcycles, dragsters and luxury convertibles.
+The Cruise Dubuque event attracted drivers of more than 225 hot rod and vintage vehicles along with a smattering of motorcycles, dragsters and luxury convertibles from across the tri-state region.

 Participants, who gathered at the Dubuque County Fairgrounds, took advantage of the sunny skies not only to get out and enjoy the weather, but also to kindle nostalgia for seniors as they drove past assisted living and skilled nursing facilities along the route.